How to Freeze your Credit

 - Provides peace of mind knowing that your personal information and credit report are secure.

-By taking this proactive step, you can secure your personal information and financial future and protect yourself from the consequences of identity theft and other forms of financial fraud.
+By taking this proactive step, you can secure your personal information and financial future.
+You will be protected from the consequences of identity theft and other forms of financial fraud.

 Why learn how to Freeze Your Credit?